 Jervis Bay

-Vivid aquamarine waters, a menagerie of wildlife and sand the colour of snow.
-Jervis Bay on the NSW South Coast has it all.
-Found in the Shoalhaven region, indulge in an assortment of water sports, join dolphin-watching cruises, explore national parks and snorkel with marine life in this coastal paradise.
+With its white sand beaches, sparkling blue waters, water sports and abundance of wildlife, Jervis Bay on the NSW South Coast has it all.
+Located in the Shoalhaven region, join a dolphin-watching cruise, explore national parks and snorkel with marine life in this coastal paradise.

 Highlights